hagenlauer/AndRemote/README.md

 AndRemote
 =========

-A remote controll application for Android 2.3, allows mouse movement, left and right klicks.
+A remote application for Android 2.3, allows mouse movement, left and right klicks.
 Install the .apk,
 run the .jar file on your local System